Woutah/pyside6-utils/readme.md

   - Also see `PandasTableView` - Mirrors pandas dataframe to a Qt tablemodel

-# Using
+# Citing
-This package was created in tandem with [TODO] - used for time series analysis.
-If this package was useful to you, please cite [TODO] using the following bibtex:
+This package was created in tandem with [TODO] - a framework for time series analysis.
+If you're doing research and these utilities were in any way useful, please consider citing [TODO] using the following bibtex:
 ```
 @article{TODO,
   title={TODO},